Gigi D'Alessio: Career

 On 14 February 2011 he performed at Radio City Music Hall in New York, the show being aired on Rai Uno on 4 and 11 March.
 The concert also received the prize "United States – Italy Friendship Award" by the National Italian American Foundation.

 In 2012 he participated in the Festival of Sanremo with the song Breathe sung in tandem with Loredana Bertè.
 On 15 February 2012 he released the new album Chiaro.

 Personal life

-Gigi D'Alessio was married from 1986 until 2006, to Carmela Barbato, by whom he had three children: Claudio (1986), Ilaria (1992) and Luca (2003).
+Gigi D'Alessio was married from 1986 until 2006, to Carmela Barbato, with whom he had three children: Claudio (1986), Ilaria (1992) and Luca (2003).

 In December 2006, his relationship with singer Anna Tatangelo, was publicly announced.
 The two have a son, Andrea, born on 31 March 2010.
 After a year-long break-up, in September 2018, the couple got back together, but on 3 March 2020, through his Instagram profile, the singer announced the end of their relationship.

 The following year, his engagement to lawyer Denise Esposito, twenty-six years his junior, was announced.
 In August 2021, it was announced that the couple were expecting a child.